 (3) The Chairperson of the NHMRC Licensing Committee must not appoint a person as an inspector under subsection (1) unless he or she is satisfied that the person has appropriate skills and experience.

-[Section 53ZN inserted by No. 17 of 2004 s.
+[Section 53ZN inserted: No. 17 of 2004 s.
 36.]

 53ZO.
 Identity card